pureyang/SfdcCrawler/README.txt

-Build and create Jar using ant e.g. ant -Dlwe.home=[path to installation of LucidWorks] ant assemble -Dlwe.home=[path to installation of LucidWorks]
+Build and create Jar using ant e.g. src/ant assemble -Dlwe.home=[path to installation of LucidWorks]

 To see this crawler in action please put the sfdc-crawler.jar in the "app/crawlers" directory of your LucidWorks installation, and restart LucidWorks.
 The admin UI for